Are You Constipated?

 - Take time to eat, breathe slowly and chew food thoroughly.
 Are you still eating your dinner on your lap in front of the evening news?
-Great way to digest your food.
-Try eating at the dinner table, relax and talk about things other than the gloom and doom that the media like to “serve up” to us at 6.00 o’clock.
+What a great way to digest your food.
+Try eating at the dinner table, relax and talk about things other than the gloom and doom the media like to digitally serve up to us at 6.00 o’clock.

 Try a different diet approach

-- beans, chick peas, lentils, fresh fruit and vegetables, dried fruits (not too much with adrenal fatigue – the dried fruit that is), If you’re not used to eating a lot of fiber slowly increase your intake as you may initially have increased flatulence, gas.
+- Beans, chick peas, lentils, fresh fruit and vegetables, avocado, fresh fish, walnuts, pumpkin and sesame seeds, dried fruits (not too much with adrenal fatigue – the dried fruit that is), If you’re not used to eating a lot of fiber slowly increase your intake as you may initially have increased flatulence, gas.
 Soaking beans first in water (and freezing them after soaking) and discarding the water you soaked them in, may help to reduce flatulence from this group.
-A hot tip I picked up : add a few drops of Lugol’s Solution ® or potassium iodide to the water when you soak beans – you will have less gas.
-It really works! (unless you are allergic to iodine)
+Try adding some yogurt in your diet, get a natural sour Greek yogurt.

 Reduce your caffeine intake